-(1) label transformation (yT) and (2) the Edge-Case model (ECM), one at a time (Section 4.2).
+In this part, we illustrate the impact of our optimizations for the ML model (Section 4.2).
+We evaluate the general Regression Model (RM, Section 4.1) separately and add two optimizations, (1) label transformation (yT) and (2) the Edge-Case Model (ECM), one at a time (Section 4.2).
 Table 4 shows the results of these experiments with the MLtrain dataset corpus using cross validation.
-We can see, that the Edge-Case model affects about 7% of the datasets, which is expected since this model is designed to handle the edge cases and not the majority of the datasets.
+We can see, that the Edge-Model affects about 7% of the datasets, which is expected since this model is designed to handle the edge cases and not the majority of the datasets.
 This means that for 93% of the datasets, this model will predict the 'no-match' class indicating that the regression model should be used.
-When only looking at the 7% affected datasets separately, the MAPE changed from 2.66% to 0.34%, showing that the regression model handled these cases already reasonably well, but the Edge-Case model still reduces the errors of these cases by about 8x.
+When only looking at the 7% affected datasets separately, the MAPE changed from 2.66% to 0.34%, showing that the regression model handled these cases already reasonably well, but the Edge-Case Model still reduces the errors of these cases by about 8x.
 The impact of the label transformation (yT) is only 1.3x error improvement, however, this optimization is affecting the majority of the datasets (79%).
-Interestingly, the label transformation and the Edge-Case model improve similar kinds of datasets.
-This can be seen in Table 4, where adding the Edge-Case model to the Regression model with label transformation shows only an improvement of 4x (instead of 7.8x) for the affected datasets.
+Interestingly, the label transformation and the Edge-Case Model improve similar kinds of datasets.
+This can be seen in Table 4, where adding the Edge-Case Model to the Regression Model with label transformation shows only an improvement of 4x (instead of 7.8x) for the affected datasets.